-- Place the vehicle on a level surface and hold it in an upright position. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles, remove the oil tank cap, wipe the dipstick clean, insert it back into the oil tank (without screwing it in), and then remove it again to check the oil level.
+- Place the vehicle on a level surface and hold it in an upright position.
+A slight tilt to the side can result in a false reading. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles, remove the engine oil tank cap, wipe the dipstick clean, insert it back into the oil tank (without screwing it in), and then remove it again to check the oil level.
 WARNING!
 Never remove the engine oil tank cap after high-speed operation, otherwise hot engine oil could spout out and cause damage or injury.
-And do not touch